 A compartment in a top quilt or an extension on the right-hand side of a Warbonnet Black Bird (a brand and model of the hammock) that you put your feet into.

 (Pronounced “grow grain”) a ribbon-like material used as trim on many projects or as a structural element on some designs, such as tarp edging or bug netting, allowing tension to be pulled on the netting without ripping the cloth.

 This is a person who uses a tent, bivy bag, cowboy camps, or otherwise sleeps on the ground while camping for some reason or lack of sense.

 Spanish for hammock

 A shell that encompasses the hammock to provide wind or water resistance and to retain some body heat.

-This is a hexagonal shaped tarp, often elongated.
+This is a hexagonal-shaped tarp, often elongated.
 It has a central ridgeline and at least four stakes to hold it to the ground.
-These usually contain at least one caternary-cut edge.
+These usually contain at least one catenary-cut edge.

 In the context of our shop, a lounger is a type of hanging chair which is big enough for you to sit in with your feet inside it.
 Outside of hammock heaven or other hammock shops online, it would mean something else.

 A type of hammock that originated in Central America and is made with a loose mesh of strings.

 Colloquial name for the camouflage Guide Gear tarps, named after one of its most famous advocates on the forum.